Franciellyfp/khanacademy/README.md

 In this project, you can run tests in interactive and headless modes
 ### Headless mode

-Run `npm run test` to run all tests in headless mode using a desktop viewport.
+Run `npm test` to run all tests in headless mode using a desktop viewport.

 ### Interactive mode